Lawn Care & Landscape Blog

 Both options have their pros and cons.
 If you’re looking to repair your lawn at your residential or commercial property located in Buffalo, Lancaster, East Amherst, and the surrounding New York communities, here are some factors to look at when you’re considering sod vs. seeding.

 No matter which option you choose, both need healthy soil in order to grow to their best health conditions.
 If soil isn’t up to par, the grass growth will suffer.
-At Buffalo Lawn & Landscape, we can send out our professionals who are trained to assess soil quality and conditions.
+At Buffalo Lawn & Pest Control, we can send out our professionals who are trained to assess soil quality and conditions.
 They can recommend the best ways to get your soil balanced before seed or sod is put down.

 When sod is installed at your property, you end up with a lawn that instantly looks green.
 It establishes itself quickly and can begin to control any soil erosion issues that you may have.
 Sod is also already grown to be strong, so it can fight off weed growth and help prevent those from taking...